(Note: This page will not display correctly on outdated browsers such as IE. Please view on a modern browser such as Edge, Safari, Chrome, Firefox.)

 The North Dakota GIS Hub Data Portal is a tool for finding downloadable GIS data, GIS web services, and GIS applications using geographic extents, searching by keywords, browsing or searching within categories, or some combination of all.

-The North Dakota Game and Fish Department provides a simple web interface solution to access the Department’s published GIS web services using the ArcGIS Server REST (Representational State Transfer) API.
+ESRI REST Services: The North Dakota Game and Fish Department provides a simple web interface solution to access the Department’s published GIS web services using the ArcGIS Server REST (Representational State Transfer) API.
 These web services provide the means of streaming GIS data to the computer, avoiding the need to download.
 These services may provide a better solution when accessing dynamic data, providing the user with the most current information available.